 What is the greatest benefit of practicing this field within the state of Georgia?

 The biggest benefit for hospitality students is that this field offers quick entry into the workforce.
 A lot of jobs in this industry can be had with Associate's degrees.
 Our job is to make our students more employable.
 A lot of job openings in Georgia go unfilled because they are looking for more employable people.

 How will the job of a travel agent change in the next 10 to 20 years?

 The hotel industry and travel industry continue to change and become more technology-oriented.
 It really comes down to customer service - and customer service is about relationships with customers..
 No matter what, it will always be based on that.
 Even as technology changes, you have to make your customers happy.

 How is your school preparing students for the future?

 We learn in the classroom, but we also do a lot of field trips and talk to lots of industry experts.
 On November 4th of this year, we are taking our students on a trip called the "Tour of Atlanta" where we take a bus downtown, stop at restaurants and travel agencies, and get employers to come out and talk to us.
 The biggest thing we do to prepare students is to stay connected to the industry.
 We also teach convention planning, wedding planning, and country club management.
 A lot of people don't realize how big this industry is.

 Source: Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 The map below shows job statistics for the career type by metro area, for Georgia.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Travel Agents relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Travel Agents relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.